functionland/automatic-poolnode-creation-script/README.md

 Parameters

---password: A strong password for securing the node's keystore.
+--password: A strong password for securing the node's keystore. default is a 25-character password.

 --validator: A unique number or identifier for the validator.
-This helps in naming and managing multiple validators on the same host.
+This helps in naming and managing multiple validators on the same host. default to 01

 Example
 ```bash